 Community Garden Plots Open to Citizens of Belleville

-On Friday, February 24, the City of Belleville will begin accepting applications from Belleville residents wishing to grow their own vegetables in a community garden.
+The City of Belleville is accepting applications from Belleville residents wishing to grow their own vegetables in a community garden.
 The Community Garden program began in 2012 as an initiative of the City of Belleville’s Green Task Force.
+Since then it has expanded year after year to provide gardening space and promote sustainable lifestyles.

 The only prerequisite for submitting a plot application is that applicants must be a City of Belleville resident.
 Community gardening can be for anyone.
 It’s a wonderful opportunity to grow fresh healthy food and meet others wishing to do the same.

-Applications are being accepted until March 24th.
-A lottery draw takes place each year.
+Applications are being accepted until February 28th.
+A lottery draw takes place each year to determine successful applicants.
 Previous community gardeners are required to re-apply each year.

 Current City-run community garden locations: